Most Influential Self!

 Alan said that whenever you get an objection, you should use the phrase, “…and that’s why you should hire me.”

 For example, I started my career as a speaker and coach in my early 20’s.
 So, naturally, I feared one objection the most: “What do you know?
 You’re so young!”
-I thought that any sales conversation I would be killed if anyone said it.
 How in the world could I combat that?!
 I WAS young.
 There was no denying it.

-But with this one phrase, you can turn an objection into ammunition.
+But with this one phrase, you can turn any objection into ammunition.

 “And that’s why you should hire me.
 Because I’m young, I make it a point to be up-to-date with the latest trends.
 I haven’t become settled in my ways and I’m not rigid in how I work.
 Someone who has been doing this for decades has nothing to prove, while I have everything to prove.
 I’m not resting on my laurels; I’m hungry.
 Your success is my success.”